 Or maybe they were already there and Solas simply had to do the banishing part.
 It was the Elven capital after all.
 It could be the Evanuris were mostly hanging out there already.
 Sipping tea, solving limericks, practicing their evil, darkspawn taint driven magic, you know that sort of thing.
 A bunch of corrupted mages turning the once glorious golden city of the elves into a black one as the darkspawn taint spread over it.
 Sound at all familiar?
 If not, then you have amnesia and you should definitely seek out a doctor before you start bleeding from your eyeballs.

-Yes, supposedly the Tevinters sank the Black City, but what evidence is there of that?
+Yes, supposedly the Tevinters sank the Arlathan, but what evidence is there of that?
 What evidence is there that the Tevinters could even do such a thing?
 None that I know of.
 What I do know though is that there appears to be a big fucking lump of earth stuck to the bottom of the Black City.
 If it was Arlathan, I can only imagine that clump of earth would’ve left a pretty big hole somewhere in Thedas.
 And the Tevinters get blamed for just about anything bad anyway, and they do appear to have been the ones to have moved into Elven lands after the fall of the elven empire.
 It would be all too easy for the timeline to become screwed up and the fall of Arlathan to be attributed by the elves to their invaders too.
+This is, after all, pretty much what happened with the elves losing their immortality.
+It is, like almost everything bad, attributed to the coming of man but in truth Solas states that “…it was me.”

 By the Old Gods & the New